Ronikusu/Ronigfx/README.md

-# RoniRBX
+# RoniRBX (WIP GFX site)

-# work in progress
+# NOTES

-will be a GFX website in a future deploy.
+ - website redirects you to a google site for now while the site is being worked on.